mercure-imaging/mercure/docs/usage.rst

 .. tip:: It is recommended to create a restricted user account for the SFTP uploads.
 Never use the credentials of an account with access to sensitive information, as the SFTP credentials are stored in the configuration file.

 .. important:: Support for SFTP transfers is still experimental and should be used with care.

+For DICOM+TLS targets, enter the TLS client key path, TLS client certificate path, and the path to the Cetificate Authority (CA) certificate path.
+You will have to add these files to your Mercure instance in e.g. `/opt/mercure/certs`.

+.. important:: Support for DICOM+TLS transfers is still experimental and should be used with care.

 On the "Information" tab, you can add information for documentation purpose, including a contact e-mail address (so that it can be looked up who should be contacted if problems with the target occur) and a description of the target.